Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Methods

 The J-factor is an essential parameter for dark matter annihilation searches.
 This value is proportional to the squared dark matter density, $\rho^2$, and is typically calculated like so for extended objects in the sky:

 \\ with $l$ the distance along the line-of-sight, which runs from 0 to $\infty$, and $\Delta\Omega$ is the solid angle over which we integrate.
-In our study, we fix this to 0.5$^{\circ}$ as done in most J-factor studies and corresponds for most dwarfs to a radius likely to contain most of the annihilation signal \citep{Calore_2018}.
+In our study, we fix this to 0.5 degrees as done in most J-factor studies and corresponds for most dwarfs to a radius likely to contain most of the annihilation signal \citep{Calore_2018}.

-In the WIMP scenario, it is expected that dark matter annihilation can lead to the emission of gamma rays.
-Thus the J-factor enters the differential gamma-ray flux $\text{d}\phi/\text{d}E$ through the following equation:

-where $m_{\rm DM}$ is the mass of the dark matter particle, $\mathrm{d} N/\mathrm{~d} E$ is the differential number of photons per annihilation, and $\langle\sigma v\rangle$ is the velocity-averaged annihilation cross-section \citep{Marco_Cirelli_2011}.
-For a given gamma-ray production channel, if the J-factor is known and differential gamma-ray flux is measured, constraints can be placed on the mass and annihilation cross-section of dark matter.

-To re-parameterize the density function in terms of $l$ and $\Omega$ (or in the case of spherical symmetry only $\theta$), we use the method of \citet{Geringer_Sameth_2015}, taking a new variable $x$ which denotes the distance along the line of sight, from the point where the line of sight makes its closest approach to the centre of the spherical system.
-This means that the line of sight with an angular separation of $\theta$ has an impact parameter $b=D\sin{\theta}$, with $D$ being the distance of the spherical system's centre to the observer.
-Thus $\mathrm{d} l$ becomes $\mathrm{d} x$ and limits of integration for $x$ become $-\infty$ to $\infty$.
-Furthermore one can simply replace $r = \sqrt{b^2 + x^2}$. \\

 In this work, we calculate J-factors in two ways.
-The first is through evaluating Equation~\ref{eq:j_factor_l} with the density profiles recovered by {\sc pyGravSphere} (i.e. observationally-derived J-factors).
+The first is through evaluating Equation~\ref{eq:j_factor_l} with the density profiles\footnote{To re-parameterize the density distribution, $\rho(r)$, in terms of $l$ and $\Omega$ (or in the case of spherical symmetry only $\theta$), we use the method of \citet{Geringer_Sameth_2015}.} recovered by {\sc pyGravSphere} (i.e. observationally-derived J-factors).
 The second method computes the ``true" J-factor, where the density of the simulated dSph is estimated by calculating the local density of each bound dark matter particle.
 For each particle $i$ we find $N=32$ nearest neighbours and calculate the density $\rho_i$ inside of a sphere containing all neighbours, centred on the particle $i$.
 For the density estimation, we select only the particles within the 0.5$^{\circ}$ cone starting from the observer and extending to a distance D to the dwarf.
 To optimize the search for the $N$ nearest neighbours, we use a KD-tree method \citep{10.1145/361002.361007}.
 The densities are then summed inside the solid angle, using the following equation to approximately obtain the final ``true" J-factor \citep{kuhlen}:

 where $m_{DM}$ is the mass of the dark matter particle in the simulation.

 When comparing the two methods, we keep the distance to the dSph constant (i.e. not necessarily the distance as measured in the simulation due to minor orbital deviations), taking values from the tabulated data in \citet{McConnachie_2012} who takes data from \citet{Carrera_2002}, \citet{Pietrzy_ski_2009}, \citet{fornax_stellar}, and \citet{bonanos_2003}.